 Henry DeLand proudly boasted that DeLand was the "Athens of Florida" due to its unique cultural and educational attributes.
 The nomenclature followed the city until the late 1920s when the Florida Land Bust, precipitated by the Great Depression, hit town.

-At present the former hamlet of Persimmon Hollow faces the onslaught of Orlando's voracious growth appetite.
+Growth continues at a rapid rate unabated by stricter development regulations.
 It is gratifying though that both Volusia County and the city of DeLand actively pursue the purchase of land for conservation in order to protect their natural resources.

 DeLand's downtown was listed on the National Register of Historic Places in 1985.
 In that same year DeLand was the first community chosen in Florida to receive MainStreet designation, thereby becoming a part of a nationally acclaimed program established to promote the revitalization of America's downtown areas affected by urban sprawl.
 City officials then created DeLand's Downtown Tax Increment District in order to fund on-going downtown redevelopment.